Rhodochrosite: Argentina’s Inca Rose

 Although only available in very limited quantities, this stalactitic material focused attention on the district’s large quantities of vein material—the banded, massive rhodochrosite that for centuries had been tossed aside as worthless.
 Demand grew rapidly, and miners began collecting and selling pieces of the vein rhodochrosite to visiting buyers.
 As cabochons and carvings fashioned from this banded rhodochrosite became hugely popular, Buenos Aires jewelers coined the marketing names “rosa del Inca,” “rosinca,” and “Inca rosa,” the latter becoming the English “Inca rose.”

 Rhodochrosite stalactites covered by a white calcite coating as they appeared following the 1986 Capillitas cave discovery.
+(Wikimedia Commons)

 Stalactite Caves

-Inca rose first attracted international attention after 1986 when miners blasted into an interconnected series of caverns, the largest 50 feet wide and 20 feet high.
+Inca rose first attracted international attention in 1986 when miners blasted into an interconnected series of caverns, the largest 50 feet wide and 20 feet high.
 All were filled with stalactites and stalagmites up to five feet long and a foot in diameter, and consisting entirely of concentrically banded, pink-tored rhodochrosite.

 Miners and the military officers who controlled the mines heavy-handedly collected and shipped 20 tons of these stalactites to Buenos Aires.
 Much more would have been shipped but military commanders, to avoid disrupting regular copper production, ordered the caves and their remaining stalactites destroyed—to the dismay of both geologists and lapidaries.